So you want to learn how do to light paintings? But what exactly is light painting?

 What does the Lighten blending mode do?
 All this does is it looks at that layer, compares it to the one below it, chooses the lightest parts and only shows you those parts.
 This is handy because we only want the lighter parts to show.
-Doing this to all of the layers, except the bottom one, allows all of those light painted parts to show on one image.
+Doing this to all of the layers, except the bottom one, allows all of those light painted parts to show in one image.

-Once you have changed all of them to Lighten (except the bottom one), it’s time to remove some of the stuff that we don’t need, like light on the ground, light on the windows, etc…
+Once you have changed all of them to Lighten (except the bottom one), it’s time to remove some of the stuff that we don’t need, like the light on the ground, light on the windows, etc…

 To do this we will just use layer masks.
-Click on a layer that needs something removed and create a layer mask by click the button on the bottom.
+Click on a layer that needs something removed and create a layer mask by clicking the button on the bottom.
 Now take your black brush and just paint over the parts that you don’t want to show.
 BOOM!
 It’s like magic!